ShuoYangRobotics/A1-QP-MPC-Controller/README.md

 roslaunch a1_cpp a1_ctrl.launch type:=gazebo solver_type:=mpc # solver_type can be qp or mpc
 ```

 Now, the controller engages the robot in Gazebo.
 The robot has two modes: "stand" (default) and "walk".
 The robot still stands at the beginning.
-If using QP controller, your robot may be not very stable when standing up, you can use the two unitree_controller commands we mentioned above the adjust the robot to make it stands up first.
+If using QP controller, your robot may be not very stable when standing up, you can use the two unitree_controller commands we mentioned above to adjust the robot to make it stands up first.
 The Convex MPC controller is more stable.

 Different computers have different performance.
 If the robot is very unstable, chances are the simulation parameters of the Gazebo needs to be tuned (unitree_ros/unitree_gazebo/worlds).
 See [Gazebo tutorial](https://gazebosim.org/tutorials?tut=physics_params&cat=physics) for more information.